+sandbags including zeolite in front of the screen rooms of Units 1 to 4.
 In order to prevent water containing radioactive materials from spilling from a plant's port to the sea, we installed 120 meter wide double silt fences around a breakwater on the south of the station at 10:45am on April 11th.
 On April 12th, 13th and 15th, we installed a total of 7 iron plates in front of the screen of Unit 2.
 At 1:50pm on April 13th, we installed silt fence (double layered) in front of Unit 3 and 4 screens.
 In addition, we are thinking about using other measures such as steel sheet pile or radioactive material absorber at around south breakwater.

-lodine and Cesium were detected from the water sampled in the pit and in the sea near the pit.
-On April 13th, lodine-131, Cesium-134 and Cesium-137 were detected from the water sampled in the pit and in the sea in front of the bar screen near the pit.
+In It is a near the pit.
+On April 13th, Indine-131, Cesium-134 and Cesium-137 were detected from the water sampled in the pit and in the sea in front of the bar screen near the pit.
+Other nuclide will be re-evaluated.
+In addition, from April 2nd, we implemented sampling at 15km offshore Fukushima Daiichi and Fukushima Daini Nuclear Power Stations.
+3 points have been added since April 5th.
+4 points at 3km offshore Fukushima Daiichi Nuclear Power Station and 2 points at 8km offshore have been newly added since April 17th.
+On April 25th the monitoring at 5 screen near the pit.
 Other nuclide will be re-evaluated.
 In addition, from April 2nd, we implemented sampling at 15km offshore Fukushima Daiichi and Fukushima Daini Nuclear Power Stations.
 3 points have been added since April 5th.
 4 points at 3km offshore Fukushima Daiichi Nuclear Power Station and 2 points at 8km offshore have been newly added since April 17th.
 On April 25th, the monitoring at 5 locations at the offshore area of Ibaraki Prefecture was launched by Ministry of Education, Culture, Sports, Science and Technology.
 As part of its monitoring, Japan Coast Guard has conducted the sampling in seawater on April 29th and May 5th.
 We, Tokyo Electric Power Company, have conducted the nuclide analyses of that seawater.
 Iodine -131, Cesium -134 and Cesium -137 were detected.
 We will evaluate these samples comprehensively hereafter.
 On May 5th, we added samplings of upper and lower layers of 3km Souma-city offshore.
 From May 10th we will carry out the sampling of upper and lower layers at 6 points at 3 km offshore, and interval of the said sampling at 6 points will be changed to two times a week.
 On May 27th, we added samplings of upper, middle and lower layers at 2 points at 30km offshore, and upper and lower layers at 2 points at 5km offshore, and interval of the said sampling at 4 points will be once a week.